Jim Krebs: Plane crash survivor

 On one evening in 1960, the Lakers' team plane experienced electrical problems and crashed into a field near Carroll, Iowa.
 All the passengers survived, and Krebs later wrote an account of the crash for Sports Illustrated.
 His article took a humorous tone.
 Describing a hearse which arrived at the scene, he wrote, "I'm positive I detected a slightly disappointed look when the driver found out everyone was all right."
 He also joked that his wife asked him, "Where have you been?
 Carol who?" when he called home to report what happened.

 Post-basketball

 After retiring from basketball in 1964, Krebs became a loan officer at a bank in Beverly Hills, California.
 He built a home for his wife and children in Woodland Hills.

+Krebs apparently was afraid of death, remarking to teammates that he believed he wouldn't live to 33.
 On May 6, 1965, Krebs was suddenly killed while trying to remove a tree that had fallen onto his neighbor's roof during a storm.
-A limb from the tree struck him in the head as it fell from the roof in an uncontrolled fashion.
+A limb from the tree struck him in the head as it fell from the roof in an uncontrolled fashion that crushed his skull and chest.
 His wife was pregnant with a son, who was born two months later.

 Krebs was posthumously elected to the Texas Sports Hall of Fame in 1976.
 His number 32 jersey was retired at SMU in 2002.